lanky/ukedown/README.md

 ```

 ### current limitations

-repeated boxes (i.e. 2 boxed sections in a row, which occasionally happens) *must* have a blank line between them, or they get merged into one box.
+* repeated boxes (i.e. 2 boxed sections in a row, which occasionally happens)
+  *must* have a blank line between them, or they get merged into one box.

+* because chords and backing vocals share markup, they cannot be nested.

 ## Hang on, where are all my brackets/parentheses/braces etc?

-ukedown itself only uses these to identify chords/backing vocals etc - it is up to you to decide if they should be in the final output.
+ukedown itself only uses these to identify chords/backing vocals etc - it is up
+to you to decide if they should be in the final output.

 In fact if you want to render them completely differently you can, as they can be styled using CSS.

 ### CSS providing brackets

-The following renders chord names with the delimiting () parentheses, without the `:before` and `:after` parts the would just be chord names.
+The following renders chord names with the delimiting () parentheses, without
+the `:before` and `:after` parts they would just be chord names.

 ```css
 .chord {